-While these alternatives provide two possible Part D scenarios, actual Part D experience could easily fall outside of this narrow range of outcomes for total expenditures, given the considerable variation in future demographic, economic, and healthcare-usage factors.
-The narrow range presented in these scenarios is due to higher price inflation in the low-cost scenario and lower price inflation in the high-cost scenario.
+Because of the price assumptions for these alternative scenarios, the expenditures presented in these scenarios represent a narrow range of outcomes, and actual experience could easily fall outside of this range.
+For the low-cost scenario, the Trustees assume higher price inflation, which leads to higher spending.
+Similarly, under the high-cost scenario, the Trustees assume lower price inflation, which leads to lower spending.
+These price inflation assumptions partially offset the effects of the other assumptions in the high-cost and low-cost scenarios, resulting in a narrow range of expenditures.
+Given the considerable variation in the factors affecting health care spending, actual Part D experience could easily fall outside of this range.
 Because the GDP assumptions in these scenarios are similarly affected by the price inflation assumptions, Part D expenditures as a percent of GDP provide better insight into the variability of spending than the nominal dollar amounts, as shown in table III.D5.

-3See footnote 6 of table III.D3.
+&lt;sup>3See footnote 6 of table III.D3.

-^{2.} Percentages are affected by economic cycles.
+2. Percentages are affected by economic cycles.